Post six of fourteen, in section About Awakening

 Therapeutic modality: Shadow work

-What the practices do: Zen allows people to open to just being exactly as they are, without feeling the need to do anything to justify their existence, while shadow work allows people to connect to the parts of themselves that they have learned they are not allowed to be
+What the practices do: Zen allows people to be open to just being exactly as they are without feeling the need to do anything to justify their existence, while shadow work allows people to connect to the parts of themselves that they have learned they are not allowed to be

 Practice guide: Soulfulness